k-gourav/Tabula/README.md

+# Tabula
-# This project consists of the multi-functional aspect of Table Element
+1. This project contains the semantic use of Table element.
+2. Discovers the various arrangements using rowspan and colspan.